Highspot and GDPR

 GDPR (General Data Protection Regulation) is the most comprehensive EU data privacy law to date.
 Besides strengthening and standardizing user data privacy across EU nations, it will require new or additional obligations on all organizations that handle EU citizens’ personal data, regardless of where the organizations themselves are located.

 At Highspot, we maintain the highest standards for customer and user data privacy and we adhere to all local and regional regulations with full compliance.
-GDPR introduces some new requirements and restrictions and we have taken appropriate action to ensure that we continue to handle all customer data in compliance with applicable laws in advance of the GDPR 2018 deadline.
+GDPR introduced new requirements and restrictions and we have taken appropriate actions to ensure that we continue to handle all customer data in compliance with applicable laws related to GDPR.

 Highspot’s Commitment to Data Protection